 Hemorrhoids are common in today's society with about one third of the population suffering from the condition.
 Surveys show that the American population spends over $150 million annually on hemorrhoid products.
 Hemorrhoids are swollen, inflamed veins and capillaries around the rectum.
 They may be classifies as either internal or external.
 Symptoms include itching, burning, pain, and bleeding.

-The painful condition is commonly caused by constipation, habitual straining, lack of water in the diet, overeating, lack of exercise, too much sitting, excess junk food, vitamin B6 deficiency, acid/alkaline imbalance, weightlifting, or pregnancy.
+Hemorrhoids are commonly caused by constipation, habitual straining, lack of water in the diet, overeating, lack of exercise, too much sitting, excess junk food, vitamin B6 deficiency, acid/alkaline imbalance, weightlifting, or pregnancy.
 Certain drugs such as anti depressants, pain killers, antacids, and laxatives can aggravate the problem.
 Liver exhaustion, allergies, obesity, diarrhea, and colon polyps may also be present in patients with hemorrhoids.
-(Colon polyps are a fleshy growth on the inside the colon lining that may become cancerous over time.)
+Colon polyps are a fleshy growth on the inside the colon lining that may become cancerous over time.
+Hemorrhoids and polyps can also cause bleeding.
 If there is blood in stool, see professional healthcare provider to schedule a colonoscopy.
 See the Center for Disease Control and Prevention for more information about screening for colon cancer.

 Many herbal remedies have been used to treat hemorrhoids.
 A witch hazel sitz bath is often recommended.
 Put a pint of witch hazel into a bath tub filled with 2 inches of warm water and sit in it for at least 20 minutes.
 Add ten or fifteen drops of cypress essential oil, juniper essential oil, peppermint essential oil, or chamomile essential oil for extra strength.

 The inner bark of the Butternut tree or root can bring relief by softening the stool.
 When taking in tincture form, 20 to 30 drops should be given three times a day for two weeks.
 Start out with low doses.
 Butternut is also used to expel worms.